naichenzhao/Confocal-Rendering/README.md

 - ``-out_folder`` specifies the directory to write post-processed images to.
 It is set to `processed_images` by default.
 -  ``-threshold`` specifies the image threshold.
 If the max intensity value from an image is less than this value, we will skip processing that image.
 Set to 40 by default.
 -  ``-filename`` specifies the file name of the output .obj file.
 It is set to `structure` by default.
+-  ``-skeletonize`` dicattes whether we want to dkeletonize and re-dialate the model.
+Can normalize line widths but doesnt always work.
+It is set to `False` by default.

 ---